 QRA are undertaken using either deterministic or stochastic models.
 A deterministic risk assessment utilises point values for each variable within the assessment and hence the final output is a single value.
 In contrast, the stochastic approach enables real life variation and uncertainty in the data to be incorporated, primarily through the use of probability distributions.
-Within this framework output estimates of risk will be characterised by probability distribution and thus can be described with a level of confidence.
+The characterisation of both uncertainty and variability is undertaken using a variety of statistical methods (see for example D. Vose, 2000).
+Within this stochastic framework output estimates of risk will be characterised by probability distribution and thus can be described with a level of confidence.
 As such, a stochastic model provides a more useful and realistic estimate of the risk being assessed since it can account for inherent variation and uncertainty within the system.
 For this reason, stochastic risk assessments are generally considered more appropriate for decision-making but, due to their structure, stochastic QRAs are more time consuming and require more resources.
 In summary, the two approaches for undertaking a QRA and their relationship in terms of complexity is shown diagrammatically in Figure 2.